ravi-s7/DevGround/readme.md

 ## License

 This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute the code with attribution.
+You are free to use, modify, and contribute.
 See the [LICENSE](LICENSE) file for more details.

 ---